-- 1. Authorize acceptance of compensation from the Applicant in the amount of \$3,850 for the unauthorized occupation of State lands for the period prior to December 5, 2023. - 2.
-Authorize issuance of a General Lease Recreational Use to the Applicant beginning December 5, 2023, for a term of 10 years, for the use of an existing boat dock, access ramp, and cantilevered deck; annual rent in the amount of \$2,940, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+1. Accept compensation from the Applicant for the unauthorized occupation of State land for an existing boat dock, ramp, and two pilings in the amount of \$3,562 for the period prior to December 5, 2023.

+2. Authorize issuance of a General Lease - Recreational Use to the Applicant beginning December 5, 2023, for a term of 10 years, for the use of an existing boat dock, ramp, and two pilings; annual rent in the amount of \$812, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.